vsowjanyarani/doc/README.md

   AlertManager- it will handle the alerts rules.
   #### Installation
-  Create a namespace monitoring in eks-cluster and deploy Promethues and grafana using promethushelm repository and grafanahelm repository from helm community.
+  Create a namespace monitoring in eks-cluster using kubectl and deploy Promethues and grafana using prometheushelm repository and grafanahelm repository from helm community on server1
   Refer the below links

     https://artifacthub.io/packages/helm/prometheus-community/prometheus